Talon1024/GZipLine/readme.txt

 Press the "backward" key (usually S or down arrow) to decelerate, or to accelerate towards the starting endpoint.

+Press the "crouch" key to drop off the zip line.

-You will leave the zip line once you reach one of the endpoints.
+You will also leave the zip line automatically once you reach one of the endpoints.

 ----- Info for mappers -----